thefalc/instabread-codelab-sample/README.md

 ### Understanding the code

 1. Open the file [pages/choose-stores.js](/baseline/pages/choose-stores.js).
-This file contains the front-end code for displaying the store selection page.
+This file contains the frontend code for displaying the store selection page.
 2. Scroll down to the function `initStores`.
 This function calls the backend endpoint `api/list-stores` to read the list of possible stores.
 If you look at [pages/api/list-stores.js](/baseline/pages/api/list-stores.js), you can see the handler simply returns a static list of stores.
 In an actual application, these stores would be based on the location of the shopper account and likely pulled from an application database.
 3. Scroll to the `chooseStoreHandler` function.
 This function is called when the **Continue** button is clicked.
 Currently, this function takes the selected store IDs and maps them to full store details in the static store list, creating a sublist of stores.
 The `storeMapping` object is the resulting list of records that need to be written to the shoppers_stores vault table.